mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 Gyuna and I went to the fourth floor of the library.
 There was a studio area, and we went into a room with a bunch of audio equipment in it.
 “What do you want to sing?” she asked as she set stuff up.

 “Uh, I don’t know,” I answered.
 “I don’t really know that many songs.”
 I had to think for a moment.
-“Hm… I know!
+“Hm...
+I know!
 ‘Ddu du ddu du.’”

 Gyuna laughed.  “‘Ddu du ddu du’!
 That was your song on the mission.”